Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 While underestimating grid capacity can lead to power shortage/failure during operations, overestimating solar panel area can lead to excessive power generation that would be wasted if BESS capacity is insufficient.
 Figures \ref{fig:master_variables_durham} and \ref{fig:master_variables_canberra} display charging location capacities, solar panel areas, and battery storage capacities necessary for optimal operations across different scenarios for Durham and Canberra networks, respectively.
-Since Algorithm \ref{alg:cs} is a greedy approach and the second-stage decisions are optimized in the CSP, many charging locations (52.77\% for Durham and 12.5\% for Canberra) obtained through the CS-based heuristic are redundant.
-The charging location labels on the x-axis represent the terminal bus stop indices used for the grid- or solar-powered system.
+Since Algorithm \ref{alg:cs} is a greedy approach and the second-stage decisions are optimized in the CSP, many charging locations (55.56\% for Durham and 12.5\% for Canberra, considering 1, 4, 12, and 52 scenario cases) obtained through the CS-based heuristic are redundant.
+The redundancy arises because the CS heuristic finds feasible solutions that are not cost-optimal candidates, which results in selecting more charging locations than are actually necessary.
+The CSP subsequently filters from this candidate set during optimization.
+Incorporating cost-aware pruning or tighter candidate generation within CS could further reduce this redundancy, but would have little effect overall since the CSP fixes the inefficiencies in the solutions.
+In Figures \ref{fig:master_variables_durham} and \ref{fig:master_variables_canberra}, the charging location labels on the x-axis represent the terminal bus stop indices used for the grid- or solar-powered system.
 Some stops are not shown in both figures because buses do not charge at those locations.

 Interestingly, overnight charging requirements primarily dominate the contracted grid power capacity.
 Energy from the grid was drawn predominantly by the depots, as evident from the top panel in Figures \ref{fig:master_variables_durham} and \ref{fig:master_variables_canberra}.
 All opportunity charging at non-depots was done using BESS.
 This pattern can be attributed to continuous solar energy generation during the daytime, the lower solar energy costs compared to the ToU grid electricity prices, and the ability to store grid energy in the BESS at a lower cost.